-Meg King is the Director of the Science and Technology Innovation Program (STIP).
-She leads a portfolio of transformational technology projects which focus on leveraging North America’s competitive advantages while improving security as well as analyzing policy challenges and opportunities posed by space-enabled critical infrastructure.
-King also leads cutting-edge training programs to equip generations of Congressional and Executive branch staff with a better base of technology knowledge.
+Meg King was the Director of the Science and Technology Innovation Program (STIP).
+She led a portfolio of transformational technology projects which focus on leveraging North America’s competitive advantages while improving security as well as analyzing policy challenges and opportunities posed by space-enabled critical infrastructure.
+King also led cutting-edge training programs to equip generations of Congressional and Executive branch staff with a better base of technology knowledge.
 A former Pentagon program manager and senior Congressional aide, King has written on topics ranging from cybersecurity to AI.

 Until 2011, King was a senior staff member to the Chair of the House Homeland Security Subcommittee on Intelligence, Information Sharing, and Terrorism Risk Assessment.
 She negotiated introduction of the Protecting Cyberspace as a National Asset Act in the House.
 Key components of that bill became law in 2015.
 King also shepherded passage of the Reducing Over-classification Act, which President Barack Obama signed into law in 2010.

 King was named one of the 40 under 40 think tank leaders by the University of Pennsylvania.
 She is a member of the International Institute for Strategic Studies and the Women in International Security Network.

 No one country possesses all the capabilities needed to develop competitive technologies.
 No one country possesses all the critical data required to make the most of these technologies.
 No one country has the right governing structure to address the risks of untested technologies while simultaneously fostering innovation.
 The United States, Mexico, and Canada would be wise to take on this mission together.